-The resistance of the test structure must be such that following the impact there is no damage to the survival cell rearwards of a point 300mm behind the line A-A (see Drawing 5) or to the mountings of the safety belts.
+The resistance of the test structure must be such that following the impact there is no damage to the survival cell or to the mountings of the safety belts.

-This test must be carried out on the survival cell subjected to the higher loads in the tests described in Articles 18.2-4.
+This test must be carried out on the survival cell subjected to the higher loads in the tests described in Articles 18.2-5.